pjmidgard/RCJP/README.md

-# RCJP
+# RC
-RLE random with zero compression
-RCJP
+Random Compression

-Algorithm RCJP:
+Algorithm RC:
 1. Spring-109 Reverso:
 start from %2 like this:
 [C]